It’s easy for beginner designers to

 interesting variety of patterns.

-rhythm also provides directional cues to guide readers through
+A visual rhythm also provides directional cues to guide

 Well, if you think about it, your slide deck is the same

-so many other things.
-Create variety, constrained by a simple
+and so many other things.
+Create variety, constrained by a

-set of rules.
-Start with just left and right, maybe one day try
+simple set of rules.
+Start with just left and right, maybe

-using thirds if you feel comfortable.
-It’s not hard, you’ll
+one day try using thirds if you feel comfortable.
+It’s not

-slide is the same layout, versus at the bottom, a slide deck
+every slide is the same layout, versus at the bottom, a

-where there is a variety of alternating images and text,
+slide deck where there is a variety of alternating images

 Repetition is key to